Wild Target is a 2010 black comedy film, based on the 1993 French film Cible émouvante.

 - Running Gag: Tony being a terrible shot, Rose's kleptomania, Mike getting repeatedly shot by Tony, Rose and Victor's UST, Rose asking men she wants to sleep with how much they weigh...

 - Victor is even worse.
-And all his furniture is shrink-wrapped.
+All his furniture is shrink-wrapped.

 - That Poor Cat: When Rose is trying to quietly escape Maynard's home out a window, she throws her heavy luggage out the window, prompting this.
 Earlier, we'd seen the same cat painted neon pink after Victor cuts loose for his birthday.
 The epilogue implies Rose and Victor's son buried the cat in the garden.